 While shopping around, young drivers can also save by staying on their parents' policies or seeking to take advantage of all available discounts.

 Whether they're looking for insurance for a sports car or a van, 19-year-olds should shop for quotes across multiple insurers to see if they can find competitive car insurance rates.
 Younger drivers are charged more by insurance companies, but the costs vary by company, and certain insurers impose less severe rate hikes for young drivers.
 For 19-year-olds, we recommend Erie, USAA and Geico where available, but the best company for you may be different.

 If you still live at home, you can remain on your parents' auto insurance policy.
 This makes the policy more expensive for your parents, but the higher rate is generally cheaper than the combined price of having two separate policies.

 If a teenage driver is away from home for much of the year, they may be eligible for a "student away from home" discount, which can be up to 25%.

 Take advantage of insurer discounts

-|Bodily Liability||$50,000 per person/$100,000 per accident|
+|Bodily injury liability||$50,000 per person/$100,000 per accident|

-|Property Damage||$25,000 per accident|
+|Property damage liability||$25,000 per accident|

+We included 29 insurance companies in this analysis, though insurer rates were only included in our list of average prices and recommendations if their policies were available in at least three of the nine states.
 ValuePenguin's analysis used insurance rate data from Quadrant Information Services.
 These rates were publicly sourced from insurer filings and should be used for comparative purposes only — your own quotes may be different.